 The circumstances of an economic downturn impel borrowers to look for legal instruments that enable them to modify existing long-term financing agreements in order to avoid defaults and the consequent termination of contracts.
-Art 6.204 of the Civil Code entitles an aggrieved party to request another party to modify an existing contract where the performance of the contract was obstructed since it became more onerous for the aggrieved party.
-The concept established in the Civil Code is based on the concept of hardship established in Arts.
-6.2.2 and 6.2.3 of the UNIDROIT principles.
+Article 6.204 of the Civil Code entitles an aggrieved party to request another party to modify an existing contract where the performance of the contract was obstructed since it became more onerous for the aggrieved party.
+The concept established in the Civil Code is based on the concept of hardship established in Articles 6.2.2 and 6.2.3 of the UNIDROIT principles.
 Thus, the UNIDROIT note on COVID-19 is also relevant for the analysis of this legal instrument.

 The COVID-19 crisis itself should not always be a ground to request modification of the contract

 While the concept of the modification of a contract upon a change of circumstances was not designed for situations when both parties are experiencing difficulties, it is likely that there will be many attempts to invoke it during the COVID-19 pandemic.

 On one hand, in decisions adopted in the aftermath of the 2008–2010 Crisis, Lithuanian courts held that the setting of an economic crisis itself does not indicate that the equilibrium of the contract has been fundamentally altered, and that circumstances to invoke Article 6.204 and to modify the contract occurred.